How to outsource the first role safely

 What is the best first role to outsource?

-Start with a repeatable admin or operations lane: inbox triage, scheduling, CRM cleanup, invoice follow-up, weekly reporting, research support, or document organization.
-Avoid high-risk judgment work at first.
+Start with a repeatable admin or operations lane: inbox sorting, scheduling, CRM cleanup, invoice follow-up, weekly reporting, research support, or document organization.
+Avoid risky judgment work at first.

 How many hours should the first outsourced role be?